Bolt.new App Fix: How to Repair Common Issues in 2026

 }

 For a complete security review process, our security vulnerabilities fix guide covers every common pattern.
-See also the vibe code audit checklist for a structured approach.
+See also our vibe code audit guide for a structured approach to auditing your entire app.

 Fix 6: Authentication Issues

-- No session persistence - users get logged out on page refresh
+No session persistence: Users get logged out on page refresh because Bolt.new does not set up a session listener.

 // Ensure session listener runs on app load